shydblog/Community-Applications-Moderators/README.md

 CAComment - a comment to place within the app.
 Will NOT trigger a warning on FCP

   Note that both MinVer and MaxVer do not have to be present

+PublicServiceAnnouncement:  Contents of this file are read in case of an appfeed failure and display to the user.
+Edit and update accordingly during an extended outage